-In relational databases, keyword search aims at easing and somehow automating the search process by employing two main techniques [8]: schema-based and graph-based.
+In relational databases, keyword search aims at easing and somehow automating the search process by employing two main techniques [8, 9, 31]: schema-based and graphbased.
 Graph-based techniques model relational databases as graphs, where nodes are tuples, edges foreign-primary key relationships between those tuples and the algorithms are based on the computation of specific structures over the graphs.
 Whereas, schema-based techniques exploit the schema information to formulate Structured Query Language (SQL) queries determined starting from the user keyword queries.
+Recently metadata-based approaches have been developed [6, 3, 5].
+These approaches are useful when there is not direct access to the database instance or when frequent updates make the process of building and updating indexes too expensive.